 Tiffany Cuaresma (age 17) has been composing music for two years and is a soprano, flutist and pianist from San Diego, CA. She is a Boston University Tanglewood Institute Young Artists Composition Program alumni, a 2019 YoungArts Winner for Classical Music Composition, and the Honorable Mention in the 2018 Emerging Young Composers Competition with the Metropolitan Youth Orchestra.
 Tiffany has also scored award-winning films, including a film for the All-American Film Festival, and has written music for her school’s wind ensemble and orchestra.
 In February, Tiffany will be conducting the music for her first opera production, which will be premiered by Canyon Crest Academy’s Instrumental and Vocal Conservatories.
-Tiffany is also a U.S. Figure Skating Association figure skater and loves to coach figure skating and combat human trafficking.
-She hopes that she can use her music to raise awareness to crucial civil rights issues.
+Tiffany is also a U.S. Figure Skating Association figure skater and loves to coach figure skating.
+She is involved in the fight against human trafficking, and hopes that she can use her music to raise awareness to crucial civil rights issues.
 Tiffany Cuaresma is the recipient of the James R. Rosenfield Fellowship.

 Abby Harris (age 13) is an eighth grader who lives in New York City and studies classical piano performance and music theory.
 She won first place in the junior division of the Piano Explorer Composition Competition and a bronze medal in the junior division of the Hal Leonard Composition Competition.
 This year she was awarded a MATA, Jr. commission.
 That commission, “Pachyderm,” a musical retelling of the fable of the blind men and the elephant, will be performed in concert in November.
 Abby also participates in the American Composers Orchestra composition programming.